 The last thing you should include in your profile is a list of your hobbies.
-Make sure you are honest in this section as Members will seek out Social Carers who have similar interests (like a sport-loving Carer to take them to an NRL game).
+Make sure you are honest in this section as Members will seek out support worker who have similar interests (like a sport-loving person to take them to an NRL game).

 Be sure to include any interesting hobbies and interests that you have, like surfing, knitting or birdwatching.
 This will make your profile stand out!

 While your bio and profile picture won't need to be updated often, your availability section will.